 When not to speak

 I remember being the only female in a marketing meeting years ago.
 Picture “Mad Men” in the 2000’s.
 A room full of men, me doing the Vanna White impression.
-When it came down to discussing the presentation, the client for some unknown reason (my presence perhaps) felt that as a way of male bonding, he would denigrate the female voice by saying how he much preferred the male voice to the high pitch of the female voice.
+When it came down to discussing the presentation, the client for some unknown reason (my presence perhaps) felt that as a way of male bonding, said how he much preferred the male voice to the high pitch of the female voice.
 There was some comment about not being able to hear it.
 Yes, this did happen.
+Was this some sort of way to keep me quiet?

 Communication from our Amygdala